 Employers do use social media as part of their evaluation of job candidates so make sure you don't have anything posted that could ruin your chances.
 Use this social media checklist to send the right message to potential employers.

 After an appropriate time make the follow-up call, usually within a week or so of the job interview.
-Be polite and professional.
-Assess the situation and avoid overdoing the follow up calls.
-This can just become annoying for the employer.
-Find the right balance between staying informed and been seen to be too aggressive.

 Even if you are confident this is the position for you, it is never wise to rely on one job opportunity, there are no guarantees that you will definitely get the job.